-Why did they reach out to us at Hill City Church?
+Why did they reach out to Hill City Church?

 In March 2020, the lead pastor of Capitol City was called to a different congregation in Oregon.
 The elders at Capitol City have discussed several options for their future.
-They believe that a merger with Hill City Church is their best option.
+They believe that a merger with Hill City Church is the best option.
 They see great alignment with the mission and vision of Hill City.
-They are excited to explore joining with a church that is effectively reaching the North End for Christ by making and growing disciples that follow Jesus with everything.
-All of the meetings between the two leadership teams have gone great and only further confirmed our alignment.
+They are excited to be joining with a church that is effectively reaching the North End for Christ by making and growing disciples that follow Jesus with everything.

 Who is Capitol City Christian Church?

-How would church leadership look after a merger?
+How will church leadership look following a merger?

 What does a “merger” mean?